 So let’s start with this conversation first…

-For example, let’s say you are not a niched down tech and you’re offering everything… regular nail lacquer manicures, 3 different pedicures, gel polish mani, hard gel, and acrylics.
+For example, let’s say you are a “not a niched-down” nail tech.
+As such, you offer everything; regular nail lacquer manicures, three pedicures, gel polish mani, hard gel, and acrylics.
 Wow, that is a lot!

-When my menu looked like this, and yes it could be super fun putting your menu together, my pricing was pretty much pieced together based on what the salons near me were charging for these services.
-And I know for a fact that many of you are currently in this scenario.
+When my menu looked like this (yes, it could be super fun putting your menu together), my pricing was pieced together to what the salons near me were charging.
+I know that many of you are currently in this scenario.

-And here is why pricing your services this way can be super hurtful to the independent stylist.
-This is because in 1 hour that salon can crank out at the bare minimum, at least 2 times the amount of services that you, an independent stylist, can.
-Most salons with more than 2 technicians are structured to increase sales via volume.
+In 1 hour, that salon next door can crank out the bare minimum of 2 times the amount of services you, an independent stylist, can.
+Most salons with more than two technicians are structured to increase sales via volume.

-The independent stylist is not structured or capcitated to work in this way.
-The independent stylist goes 1 client at a time.
-But here is the kicker… even when you’re going from one appointment to the next you may be really tempted to go into full robot mode, get all of your services done within 45-60 mins so that you can get 8-12 clients in per day.
+The independent stylist is not structured or capacitated to work in this way.
+The independent stylist goes with one client at a time, but here is the kicker… Even when you’re going from one appointment to the next, you may be tempted to go into full robot mode and get your services done within 45-60 mins to get 8-12 clients daily.
 Ouch!

 I want you to stay with me if you are in this predicament.